hestiaAI/data-catalog/workshop/enable-google-location-tracking.md

 ## Step 2: Enable Location reporting on your phone

 This will vary depending on your phone model.
-The general process is to go to your Settings app, find the Location setting, and enable it.
-Google services need to be given ongoing background access to access your phone's location.
-You should also enable "Precise Location" if you are given that option.
-Do not enable auto deletion.
+The general process is to go to your Settings app (or settings pulldown), find the Location switch, and enable it.

 Once you have turned this setting on, go to https://myactivity.google.com/activitycontrols to check if it has been detected in your account (this might take a few minutes to detect).
 You should see your device name listed under Devices under Location History if you did not previously.
 Ensure it has a tick.